 4. The Uptown Target Area depicted on Map 4 below.
-Projects in this target area must meet the zoning requirements of the underlying zoning district as well as the Market rate or income-based requirements under section 3.22.040 (D)(9)(a) Map 4: Uptown Target Area
+Projects in this target area must meet the zoning requirements of the underlying zoning district as well as the market rate or income-based requirements under VMC 3.22.040(D)(9)(a):